AntonyDavidTroy/OlympusFitness/README.md

 ## Features Left To Implement

   - Possibly a live chat button where the user can speak directly to a member of staff which can give prompt responses to the user.

+#### Languages

+   -HTML

+   -CSS

+#### Color Scheme

+   - Dark Grey: #353535
+   - Light Grey: #bdb6b6

+   - The main colours for the website is Dark Grey and Light Grey as I believe these are colours that compliment each other.
+The background colour is the darker colour, to let the lighter colour with the information stand out but also easy on the eyes without being a too bright and bold.
+I also used these colours to give a feel of a cool and neutral feelings of the gym to show anyone and everyone would feel welcome.

+#### Icons

+   - I used icons from a website called 'https://fontawesome.com/' to give the website a up-to-date look when it comes to the contacting information, buttons and the social media links.

+#### Template

+These are not broken images, they are pdf files, you can click on them and you will be directed to: readme-assets > template images >

 ## Validator Testing